migadu/alps/README.md

 * `koushin.set_route(method, path, f)`: register a new HTTP route, `f` will be called with the HTTP context

+## Hot reload

+Lua plugins and templates can be reloaded by sending `SIGUSR1` to koushin.

+    killall -USR1 koushin

 ## Contributing

 Send patches on the [mailing list], report bugs on the [issue tracker].